Vedic Astrology: A

 in one part of the universe affects other parts.
 The magnitude of this effect

-depends on the distance and the intensity of the incident.
-Our solar system is
+depends on both the distance and the intensity of the incident radiation.
+Our

-like a family or a self-contained body, which itself is part of the larger
+solar system is like a family or a self-contained body, which itself is part of

-family or body of the universe.
-All components within the solar system affect
+the larger family or body of the universe.
+All components within the solar

 The ancient